-Harley Y. Tse, Ph.D., is a Professor and Deputy Chair in the Department of Immunology and Microbiology.
+Harley Y. Tse, Ph.D., is a Professor of Immunology.
 He joined the Department in 1986.
 Dr. Tse received his B.S.
 With Honors from the California Institute of Technology in 1972.
 He did his graduate work at the University of California, San Diego and received his Ph.D. in Immunology in 1977.
-From 1977 to 1980, Dr. Tse was trained in Immunogenetics in the laboratories of Dr. William Paul and Dr. Ronald Schwartz at the National Institutes of Health.
-He was employed as a Senior Research Immunologist in the Department of Immunology at the Merck Sharp and Dohme Research Laboratories of Merck & Company.
+From 1977 to 1980, Dr. Tse was trained in Immunogenetics at the National Institutes of Health.
+He also worked at Merck Sharp and Dohme Research Laboratories of Merck & Company for several years before coming to Wayne State.
 Dr. Tse was a recipient of the NIH Research Career Development Award from 1992 to 1997.
-He has also served as regular members of several NIH study sections over the last 20 years, including Immunological Sciences (IMS), Hypersensitivity, Autoimmune and Immune-mediated Diseases (HAI), Clinical Immunology and Brain Tumors (CNBT) and National Center for Complementary and Alternative Medicine (NCCAM) study sections.
+He has also served as regular members of several NIH study sections over the last 25 years, including Immunological Sciences (IMS), Hypersensitivity, Autoimmune and Immune-mediated Diseases (HAI), Clinical Immunology and Brain Tumors (CNBT) and National Center for Complementary and Alternative Medicine (NCCAM) study sections.

 Office Location8245 Scott Hall

 - Shaw MK, Tse KY, Zhao X, Welch K, Eitzman DT, Thipparthi RR, Montgomery PC, Thummel R and Tse HY.
 (2017) T-Cells Specific for a Self-Peptide of ApoB-100 Exacerbate Aortic Atheroma in Murine Atherosclerosis.
 Front.
 Immunol.
 8:95. doi: 10.3389/fimmu.2017.00095